AI-Powered Facial Mask Removal Is Not Suitable For Identification: Results

-We performed 2-way ANOVAs (separately for ChatGPT and Gemini) to determine if there are any differences across genders and races.
-For both ChatGPT and Gemini, there is a significant main effect of gender, with overall lower scores for females (ChatGPT: F(1,392)=$14.2$, p=$0.0002$; Gemini: F(1,392)=$14.6$, p=$0.0002$).
+To determine if there are any differences across the included genders and races, we performed a pair of 2-way ANOVAs (separately for ChatGPT and Gemini).
+For both ChatGPT and Gemini, there is a significant main effect of gender, with overall lower biometric similarity scores for unmasked females (ChatGPT: F(1,392)=$14.2$, p=$0.0002$; Gemini: F(1,392)=$14.6$, p=$0.0002$).
 There is also a significant main effect for race (ChatGPT: F(3,392)=$10.3$, p$<0.0001$; Gemini: F(3,392)=$4.1$, p$<0.007$).
-Follow up comparisons using the Tukey method show that, for ChatGPT, South Asian faces lead to higher similarity compared to other races (all mean differences $[0.45,0.69]$, all ps $< 0.005$), and for Gemini, East Asian faces lead to lower similarity compared to other races (all mean differences $[0.038,0.039]$, all ps $< 0.03$).
+Follow up comparisons using the Tukey method show that, for ChatGPT, South Asian faces lead to higher biometric scores compared to other races (all mean differences $[0.45,0.69]$, all ps $< 0.005$), and for Gemini, East Asian faces lead to lower biometric scores compared to other races (all mean differences $[0.038,0.039]$, all ps $< 0.03$).
+These demographic differences suggest that AI-powered unmasking models do not perform uniformly across gender and race, and that conclusions about reliability drawn from one demographic group may not generalize to others.
+Whether these differences reflect biases in model training data, differences in the information available in the upper half of the face across demographic groups, or other factors remains an open question.